microsoft/BotBuilder-V3/bot-framework-faq.md

 #### Connect to Channels
 {:.no_toc}

-Once registered, connect your bot to the conversation channels of your choice using the channel configuration page.
+Connect your bot to the conversation channels of your choice using the channel configuration page and your developer credentials associated with that channel.

 [consider screenshot]

 #### View in Bot Directory
 {:.no_toc}

-Bots registered through Bot Connector appear in the publicly accessible Bot Directory where users can discover, try and choose to add bots to their favorite conversation experiences.
+Bots registered through Bot Connector appear in the publicly accessible Bot Directory where users can discover, try, and add bots to their favorite conversation experiences.
+Public visibility of your bot in the directory is a setting made during registration and can be changed at any time.

 [screenshots]

 #### Measure
 {:.no_toc}

-As an Azure service [confirm], Bot Connector also provides ways for you to analyze and measure your bot.
-Access Azure Analytics through your bot dashboard on the developer portal.
+If you host your bot in Azure you can link to Azure Application Insights analytics directly from the Bot Connector dashboard in the Bot Framework website.
+Naturally, a variety of analytics tools exist in the market to help developers gain insight into bot usage (which is certainly advisable to do).

 [consider screenshot]

 #### Manage
 {:.no_toc}

-Once registered and connected to channels you can manage your bot through the portal.
+Once registered and connected to channels you can manage your bot via the Bot Framework website.

 [consider screenshot]